tokio-rs/website/content/blog/2024-10-23-announcing-toasty.md

 where performance is less critical?
 It is because once you learn Rust, you can be very productive.

 Productivity is complex and multifaceted.
-No one would disagree that Rust's edit-compile-test cycle could be quicker.
+We can all agree that Rust's edit-compile-test cycle could be quicker.
 This friction is countered by fewer bugs, production issues, and a robust long-term maintenance story (Rust's borrow checker tends to incentivize more maintainable code).
 Additionally, because Rust